PayalUmraliya/PUGifLoaderControl/README.md

 # PUGifLoaderControl(Swift 3.0) - Framework
 [![License](http://img.shields.io/:license-mit-blue.svg)](https://github.com/PayalUmraliya/PUGifLoaderControl/blob/master/LICENSE)

-PUGifLoaderControl(Swift) - framework is a clean and easy-to-use loader **framework** meant to display the progress of an ongoing task on iOS.
+PUGifLoaderControl(Swift) - framework is a clean and easy-to-use and light weight loader **framework** meant to display the progress of an ongoing task on iOS.

 ### Sample project output